-The supply of water in the right amount and at the best possible time is for the growth of vines an important condition and at the photosynthesis essential.
-Naturally, this is done by the rainfall (Rain), the required amount is (depending on the climate) usually between 500 and 750 millimeters annually.
-In ideal soil conditions but also larger amounts of precipitation can be absorbed.
-In the Portuguese area Vinho Verde For example, the amount of precipitation is 1,500 millimeters.
-In addition to the quantity also plays the time in the course of the growth cycle an important role.
+The supply of water in the right quantity and at the best possible time is an important prerequisite for the growth of the vines and indispensable for photosynthesis.
+This is done naturally by precipitation (rain), the required amount is usually between 500 and 750 millimetres per year (depending on the climate).
+With ideal soil conditions, however, larger amounts of precipitation can also be tolerated.
+In the Portuguese Vinho Verde area, for example, the amount of precipitation is 1,500 millimetres.
+In addition to the amount, the time during the vegetation cycle also plays an important role.

-Important is the "correct" amount of water, too little moisture can water stress (also called drought stress) lead, with excessive rain again occurs too much vegetation (deciduous growth).
-Especially at the vintage Rain is undesirable and leads through the grape juice dilution to poor wine quality.
-In extreme cases, the so-called wet stress occurs, in which the berries swell or even burst and thereby oxidize the grape juice or even ferment in extreme cases.
-In addition, too much moisture infestation by certain microorganisms such mushrooms or bacteria promoted.
-The moisture of the soil can be through the Tensiometer be measured.
+The "right" amount of water is important, too little moisture can lead to water stress (also called drought stress), and excessive rainfall in turn leads to excessive vegetation (foliage growth).
+Especially during the grape harvest rain is undesirable and leads to poor wine quality due to the dilution of grape juice.
+In extreme cases, the so-called wetness stress occurs, in which the berries swell or even burst open and as a result the grape juice can oxidise or, in extreme cases, already ferment.
+In addition, too much moisture promotes infestation by certain microorganisms such as fungi or bacteria.
+In order to take any necessary measures, the soil moisture is measured by the Tensiometer.

-Decisive for a good water balance is the ground Ideally, it is loose and deep, so that the roots spread wide or dig deep into the ground, making it light nutrient and water can be absorbed.
-Important a balance between Water storage capacity and water discharge, Waterlogging is extremely damaging to the roots, especially after spring growth blossom to bad fruit set and Verrieseln, A good drainage can through greening Covering the floor with mulch or by artificial drainage (drainage).
+Decisive for a good water balance is the type of soil, which is ideally loose and deep, so that the roots can spread out far or dig deep into the soil and thus easily absorb nutrients and water.
+It is important to have a good balance between water storage capacity and water withdrawal.
+Waterlogging is extremely harmful to the roots, especially after growth in spring, and leads to poor fruit set and trickling during flowering.
+Good water drainage can be promoted by planting vegetation, covering the soil with mulch or by artificial drainage.
 The second important criterion is the water storage capacity in the subsoil.
-These are the layers above, mostly denser and lower lying above the sedimentary or mother rock.
+These are the layers above the sediment or bedrock, which are usually denser and deeper.

-All aids, works and measures in the vineyard during the growth cycle one finds below Weingarten Care, Complete listings of the numerous cellar techniques, as well as a list of wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+All aids, work and measures in the vineyard during the vegetation cycle can be found under vineyard care.
+Complete lists of the numerous cellar techniques, as well as a list of the types of wine, sparkling wine and distillate regulated by wine law can be found under vinification.
+Comprehensive wine law information can be found under the keyword wine law.